 Do you have students who write exceptionally well?
 Showcase their work by nominating outstanding student academic writing for the Department of English Best of Student Essays competition.
 In this juried, interdisciplinary competition, three to five essays in three different categories will be selected by faculty readers for publication in our Best of Student Essays collection in fall 2018, which will appear in print and online.
 As an added incentive, first place winners in each category will receive cash awards.
-Here is a link to previous collections available on the Department of English webpage.

 Before submitting to Number One, we recommend that you read an issue or two to get a feel for the style and content.

 We publish poetry, fiction, and creative non-fiction with an emphasis on sense of place.